asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 The options for staggering is set to `F` mostly because `paleorca` is an F-grid according to IPSL team, and `--no-level` is set because there is no need to try to produce vertical coordinates (it will not work since there are no such info in the coordinate file).

-### Interpolate the bathymetry
+### 1.3 Interpolate the bathymetry

 It is then important to produce an interpolated bathymetry to the target coordinate.
-This is done in our case starting from the eORCA1 bathymetry.
-Of course, in case of paleoclimate simulations, an appropriate bathymetry file is required.
+This is done in our case starting from
+a) the eORCA1 bathymetry for present days;
+b) the herold bathymetry for the eocene.

-> ⚠️ Please notice that the bathymetry is considered to be positive, so if you use an orography file you need to be flip the signs
+> ⚠️ Note that the bathymetry is considered to be positive, so if you use an orography file you need to be flip the signs

-> ⚠️ Another issue is that original eORCA domain file might not have appropriate bounds for remapping. this has to be generated or retrieve for the occasion, the `orca_bounds_new.py` file can be used as well as any other experiment output.
+> ⚠️ Note that original eORCA domain file might not have appropriate bounds for remapping.
+This has to be generated; the `orca_bounds_new.py` file can be used as well as any other experiment output.
 At this stage, we gathered in `/lus/h2resw01/hpcperm/ccpd/EPOCHAL/ORCA` all the NEMO grid files with remapping weights

 ```bash
 cdo remapnn,coords_bounds.nc \